 This chapter contains consolidated financial information for each of the indicated periods.
 The financial information presented below is denominated in millions of pesos.
 This information must be read jointly with our Financial Statements, its notes and the information provided in the "Comments and Analysis of Management on Financial Condition and Operation Results" section hereof.
-Our consolidated income statement for the years ended December 31st, 2019, 2018 and 2017, and our consolidated balance sheet for the years ended December 31st, 2019, 2018 and 2017, and our consolidated Financial Statements, included in Chapter 6 "Annexes" herein, which have been prepared in accordance with the Accounting Criteria of the CNBV.
+Our consolidated income statement for the years ended December 31, 2020, 2019 and 2018, and our consolidated balance sheet for the years ended December 31, 2020, 2019 and 2018, have derived from our audited Consolidated Financial Statements, included in Chapter 6 "Ann exes" herein, which have been prepared in accordance with the Accounting Criteria of the CNBV.

-Significant Events in 2019, 2018 and 2017
+Significant Events in 2020, 2019 and 2018

-In order to compare the selected financial information included in this chapter, there is a summary below of the significant events contained in the Note 1 of the Audited Financial Statements for the years ended December 31st, 2019, 2018 and 2017, attached hereto.
+In order to compare the selected financial information included in this chapter, there is a summary below of the significant events for the years ended December 31, 2020, 2019 and 2018, attached hereto.